error454/error454.github.com/_posts/2017-03-09-death-tick.md

 # Tick

-Before we talk about Skookum Script, we need to discuss our friend, the tick.
+Before we talk about SkookumScript, we need to discuss our friend, the tick.
 As game developers, we live and die by the tick.
 Tick is an obvious necessity for everything we do in our game but have you ever stopped to consider how terrible tick is?
 Jean Simonet masterfully points out in his article [Logic Over Time](http://www.gamasutra.com/blogs/JeanSimonet/20160128/264083/Logic_Over_Time.php), how tick forces us to break up our logic so that it can persist across ticks.
 This is ultimately a very unnatural way to write logic.
 I want to look at a simple algorithm to illustrate how tick governs its implementation.

 Imagine a homing missile that uses the following algorithm when fired, here separated into 3 stages of existence.